MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-packaged-apps.md

 By default, when you create a project using one of the [WinUI project templates](..\winui\winui3\winui-project-templates-in-visual-studio.md) that are provided with the Windows App SDK extension for Visual Studio, your project includes a [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an MSIX package.
 For more information about configuring this project to build an MSIX package for your app, see [Package a desktop or UWP app in Visual Studio](/windows/msix/package/packaging-uwp-apps).
 After you build an MSIX package for your app, you have several options for deploying it to other computers.
 For more information, see [Manage your MSIX deployment](/windows/msix/desktop/managing-your-msix-deployment-overview).

 Before configuring your apps for deployment, review [the Windows App SDK deployment architecture](deployment-architecture.md) to learn more about the dependencies your packaged app takes when it uses the Windows App SDK.
 These dependencies include the **framework**, **main**, and **singleton** packages, which are all signed and published by Microsoft.
-In order to have the Windows App SDK fully present and functional, all of these packages must be deployed to the system.

 ## Deploy the Windows App SDK framework package

-The Windows App SDK framework has different deployment requirements for different versions of the Windows App SDK.
+The Windows App SDK framework package contains the Windows App SDK binaries used at run time, and it is installed with the application.
+The framework has different deployment requirements for different versions of the Windows App SDK.

 ### Preview version